dotnet/performance/docs/porting-to-benchmarkdotnet.md

 public void PrepareArray() => array = new int[Size];
 ```

+However, `[Params]` are applied to all the benchmarks in given type.
+So if few benchmarks require different `[Params]` values you have to split them into separate types (I am not very proud of it, but this is how it works, at least for now).

 ## Method Result

 BenchmarkDotNet consumes the result returned from a benchmark and writes it to a `volatile` field ([code](https://github.com/dotnet/BenchmarkDotNet/blob/94863ab4d024eca04d061423e5aad498feff386b/src/BenchmarkDotNet/Engines/Consumer.cs)).